stela5/StelaPad/README.md

 **Q:** What components of <a href="http://jqueryui.com/download">jQuery UI</a> are in the demo?
 **A:** Core, Widget, Mouse, Position, Dragable, Droppable, Resizable, Accordion, Dialog, and the dark-hive theme

+**Q:** When loading a saved project, my text is out of place.
+What do I do?
+**A:** If your project is loading web fonts, the font may not have had time to finish downloading before the text was rendered.
+To resolve this, wait a minute or two to allow the fonts to finish loading into your browser's cache and then select <em>File &gt; Open Project</em> from the StelaPad menu and re-open your desired project.

+**Q:** The custom fonts don't show up in my SVG viewer.
+What do I do?
+**A:** Unfortunately, many desktop SVG editors and viewers (such as <a href="http://inkscape.org/">Inkscape</a> and <a href="http://projects.gnome.org/eog/">Eye of GNOME</a>) do not support web fonts.
+We recommend you open a ticket with the respective application owner to request this feature be added to their tool.
+In the meantime, a workaround fix is to install the font locally as described in the <a href="#help5">IE8 limitations section</a> below.
+As of this writing, all SVG-capable browsers support <a href="http://caniuse.com/fontface">@font-face</a> and the <a href="http://xmlgraphics.apache.org/batik/tools/browser.html">Squiggle browser</a> supports SVG's <a href="http://www.w3.org/TR/SVG/fonts.html#FontFaceElement">native font-face</a> tag.

 **Q:** How do I prepare for deployment (e.g. build, minify)?
 **A:** Set "isDebug" to false in index.html and then run Google's closure compiler via "dojo-release-1.7.3-src/util/buildscripts/build.sh profile=stelapad action=release" for Linux or "dojo-release-1.7.3-src/util/buildscripts/build.bat profile=stelapad action=release" for Windows.
 This will output the result in a new Dojo "release" folder that you can reference in your index.html and json2svg-page.php files.

+**Q:** How does it work?
+**A:** The editor combines regular (raster) images with <a href="http://en.wikipedia.org/wiki/Vector_graphics">vector graphics</a>.
+It uses your browser's native vector graphics engine &ndash; <a href="http://en.wikipedia.org/wiki/Vml">VML</a> for IE 7/8 and <a href="http://en.wikipedia.org/wiki/Svg">SVG</a> for the rest (or <a href="http://en.wikipedia.org/wiki/Canvas_element">Canvas</a> if you append <a href="editor.html?canvas=true">?canvas=true</a>).
+Vector images are converted by <a href="https://github.com/stela5/svg2json">svg2json</a> and managed by a custom library that extends <a href="http://dojotoolkit.org/reference-guide/dojox/gfx.html">GFX</a>.

 ## IE7 and IE8 limitations